raspberrypilearning/networking-lessons/lesson-3/lesson.md

 ### On the server Pi only

 **Note:** Because only one Raspberry Pi will be the DHCP server, this part of the activity is best carried out by one person with all the other students observing.
-We do not need more than one DHCP server; in fact more than one can cause problems!
+We do not need more than one DHCP server; in fact, more than one can cause problems!

 Enter the following commands: